 We have some properties where Stonewater is not the freeholder, and has a head lease agreement with a superior landlord.
 This could either be for an individual property or several properties within a block.

-Stonewater then grant sub-leases (or under-leases).
+We then grant shared ownership sub-leases (or underleases).

 The head lease and sub-lease contain covenants, obligations and responsibilities for both Stonewater and the leaseholder.
 Whether we are the freeholder or not shouldn't alter the service you receive from us, but there may be certain things outside of our control that require approval or involvement from the freeholder.